csci265-team/HiddenFrame/documentation/proof-of-concept.md

 ### 3.2.
 User Experience

-To maintain a consistent UX we have decided to use tailwindcss.
-Tailwindcss allows us to quickly create great looking designs.
+To maintain a consistent UX, we have decided to use Tailwindcss.
+Tailwindcss allows us to quickly create great-looking designs.

 #### 3.2.1.
 Colors